splunk/observability-workshop/content/en/scenarios/2-debug-problems/5-fix-ingame-slowness.md

 ## What did we accomplish?

-* We learned how to view a series of call stacks captured during a Span.
+* We found another performance issue with our application that impacts game play.
+* We used the CPU call stacks included in the trace to understand application behavior.
 * We learned how the call stack can tell us a story and point us to suspect lines of code.
 * We identified the slow code and fixed it to make it faster.

-In the next section, we'll explore how to enable the memory profiling component of AlwaysOn Profiling, which can tell us which objects are consuming the most heap memory.